StevenMassaro/email/README.md

 - `messageProcessingTimeoutSeconds` (default `60`): number of seconds that should be spent processing each individual message before cancelling attempt to obtain message
 - `closeStoreWhenCacheExpires` (default `true`): whether the `close` method should be called on an IMAP store when it expires from the cache.
 This was added because it seems that particularly slow IMAP providers (like gmail, sometimes), get `FolderClosedExceptions` when a `close` call occurs concurrently with opening a new store.
+- `obfuscateAmazonOrderSubject` (default `false`): if true, Amazon.com order emails will have the item name obfuscated.
+This is useful for us because we share an Amazon account and I do not want to accidentally see what items are ordered if they are a gift

 ## Steps to get Bitwarden IDs